-Oil spills remain one of the most serious environmental risks for the oil and shipping industries as the environment and livelihoods can be significantly affected in the event of a major incident.
-Although large spills from tankers and oil industry operations have become less frequent in the last few decades, accidents still happen.
-While the initial focus must be on prevention, the oil industry also gives high priority to developing capability to respond to spills.
+Oil spills remain one of the most serious environmental risks for the oil and shipping industries as the environment and livelihoods can be considerably affected in the event of a significant incident.
+Although large spills from tankers and oil industry operations have become less frequent in the last few decades, accidents still happen and, because of their potential impact, they represent a serious risk that must be effectively managed.